Qld government aims to buy stake in Virgin

 “We saw the punishing increase to the cost of flights after the Ansett collapse, and this government will not stand by and let that happen again.”

-The state-owned management group – Queensland Investment Corporation – will advise government on all aspects of the bid under the direction of chief executive Damien Frawley as part of Project Maroon.
+The state-owned management group – Queensland Investment Corporation – will advise the government on the bid under the direction of chief executive Damien Frawley as part of Project Maroon.

-Mr Frawley said on Wednesday the restructure of Virgin Airlines represented a significant opportunity for Queensland.
+Mr Frawley said on Wednesday the restructure of Virgin Australia presented a significant opportunity for Queensland.

 “We are well-equipped to manage the state’s interest in Virgin Australia Holdings should the consortium be successful,” Mr Frawley said in a statement.